DM3YAB/DualBatterySolarCharger/Documentation/SystemArchitecture.md

 The Assist does **not** perform solar MPPT.

+When `HIGH_POWER` is available, the Assist can charge the 12 V battery directly from its external DC source without requiring a SolarShare grant.

 ## 6. SolarShare

-SolarShare is the controlled transfer of solar-derived energy from the 24 V system to the 12 V system.
+SolarShare is the controlled transfer of **solar-derived energy** from the 24 V system to the 12 V system.

 The electrical path is: